Updated 6.21.2022 POST PANDEMIC

 In addition to low wages, the fisherman do not have health benefits, insurance or compensation for injuries obtained while spending months out at sea.
 Many of the men in Pucusana have missing fingers, hands, arms or legs due to the dangers of commercial fishing.

-The tourism always brings a lot of division and hardship for the people in Pucusana that you wouldn't expect.
-The wealthy who come to stay during the summer rent and live in beautiful homes built around Pucusana's Island and beaches.
-They have private docks, a Yacht Club, and it's all owned by the rich for the rich.
-Ironically, all tourist drive through the barrios to enter into the natural beauty Pucusana offers; but instead of being moved to help the underprivileged, the wealthy community builds fences and place private security around their homes and beaches to keep the native Pucusanian people out, isolating them in their own town for at least four months out of every year.
+Tourism during the summertime (December – March) is the only way Pucusana survives as a town.
+Hundreds of upper-class families come to Pucusana for its beautiful beaches.
+The wealthy who come, live in beautiful multi-million-dollar apartments and houses built around Pucusana's Island and beaches.
+They have private docks, a Yacht Club, and the city hires extra janitors to clean “their side of the beach”.
+Ironically, all tourists drive through the slums to enter the natural beauty Pucusana offers; but instead of being moved to help the underprivileged, the wealthy community builds fences and place private security around their homes and beaches to keep the native Pucusana people out, isolating them in their own town for at least four months out of every year.

+In addition, (unlike some of the more financially stable and larger cities in Peru) Pucusana is oppressed by their Catholic Church.
+The Catholic Church in Pucusana is quite corrupt in its theology and political views.
+Unlike the reformed conservative Catholic Church known in the United States, the Catholic Church in Pucusana is a good representation of how Catholicism was hundreds of years ago.
 One example is how the local Priests have received pay-offs from the City Major to use the pulpit as a platform to tell the people who to vote for.
 Political corruption has no limits and uses many different kinds of people to influence the reelection of corrupt politicians.
 Pay-offs, land titles, forgiveness of debts are all ways past Majors have used to buy votes, and it happens often inside the Catholic ministerial order and congregation.
-This type of hypocrisy is wildly known in Pucusana and causes many young people to want nothing to do with church.
+This type of hypocrisy is widely known in Pucusana and causes many young people to want nothing to do with church.

 50% of all girls in Peru between ages 15-19 will become pregnant out of marriage.